 What about other grains?
 Try ancient grains and “pesudo-grains”.
-They are low-glycemic and low-arsenic.
-You should still pre-soak them and cook with extra water to reduce anti-nutrients and improve digestability.
-Fermenting with sourdough is one of the best ways of removing anti-nutrients.
+They are low-glycemic (don’t spike blood sugar) and low-arsenic.
+You should still pre-soak and cook with extra water to reduce anti-nutrients and improve digestibility.
+Fermenting with sourdough is one of the best ways to remove anti-nutrients.

 quinoa.
 Related to beets, chard, and spinach, quinoa is technically a seed and not a grain.
-This ancient South American power food is packed with protein—in fact, quinoa is one of the few vegetarian foods boasting a complete protein—all the essential amino acids.
-An excellent source of B vitamins and iron, it is a good choice for vegetarians.
-Plus lots of healthy omega-3 fatty acids for everyone.
+This ancient South American power food is packed with protein—in fact, quinoa is one of few vegetarian foods that is a complete protein, containing all the essential amino acids.
+An excellent source of B vitamins and iron, it is especially helpful for vegetarians.
+And it contains healthy Omega-3 fatty acids which everyone needs.

 buckwheat.
 It’s not related to wheat and it isn’t a grain; it’s actually related to a green herb called sorrel and rhubarb.
 First cultivated about 6000 years ago in Tibet, it was one of the first crops brought to America from Europe.
 It’s seeds have traditionally been made into a porridge.
-It’s packed with magnesium, a critical mineral that eases PMS symptoms, improves nerve functioning and so much more.
-It also contains manganese.
-This mineral turns carbs and proteins into energy and boosts the nervous system.
-High in B vitamins and iron.
+It’s packed with magnesium, a mineral that is critical for hundreds of functions in the body.
+It also contains manganese which helps convert carbs and proteins into energy and boosts the nervous system.
+It is high in B vitamins and iron.
 And gluten-free.

-amaranth (pictured above).
+amaranth (the pink plant above).
 Amaranth is native to Central America and was a staple of the Aztecs.
 There are over 60 varieties and many are harvested for their leaves; only a few are grown for grain.
 Part of the Caryophyllales family, it’s not technically a grain, making it a cousin of cacti, beets, and carnations.

 kamut.
 This is actually a trade name for khorasan, which is a region in Iran.
 An ancient grain, it naturally evolved from emmer.
 Kamut seems to be grown organically and has not undergone hybridization.